stenglein-lab/2017_GDW/Mapping_Assembly/Raw_data_treatment.md

 We will run the command below first, and discuss what is happening while it runs.
 ```
 # Find the folder containing potential Illumina Adapters
+ls
 cat path/to/Trimmomatic-0.36/adapters/*.fa

 # Make a new fasta file of concatenated adapters
 cat path/to/Trimmomatic-0.36/adapters/*.fa > all-adapters.fa

+# Correct several issues for proper Fasta formatting (any text editor) or
+vim all-adapters.fa

 # Trim Sequences
 java -jar ../Trimmomatic-0.36/trimmomatic-0.36.jar \